FAQ

 • On Linux, type lsusb in a terminal and check that the camera appears in the list.
 If not, try other USB port and cables.

 • If you are using a Prophesee EVK1 QVGA (old model supporting both CD and EM events), your camera is not supported by the SDK since version 2.0.0.
-So the only available software that you can use is the version 1.4.1 of our SDK that is available in the MV SDK 1.4.1 page or the Download Center
+So the only available software that you can use is the version 1.4.1 of our SDK that is available in the SDK 1.4.1 page of the Download Center

 • Make sure that the camera plugins were properly installed.
 This is specially important if you are using a camera from one of our partners.
 Follow the installation guide of the partner and see camera plugins installation guide for some information about the plugins.